John G. Lake: Missionary work in Africa

 With Thomas Hezmalhalch, Lake founded the Apostolic Faith Mission of South Africa (AFM) in 1908 and carried on missionary work from 1908 to 1913.
 Lake and Hezmalhalch would appear to be the first Pentecostal missionaries to South Africa, and introduced speaking in tongues.
 Many of those who joined their church had previously been Zionists allied to Dowie's organization who believed in faith healing.
-Morton writes, "Lake was instrumental in spreading this fusion of Zionism/Pentecotalismas that is unique to southern Africa... about half of southern African Christians this year [2023] are adherents of it...
+Morton writes, "Lake was instrumental in spreading this fusion of Zionism/Pentecostalism as that is unique to southern Africa... about half of southern African Christians this year [2023] are adherents of it...
 Lake played a decisive role in the spreading of this 'second evangelization'."
 Lake's movement attracted many of the early Zionists led by Pieter L. Le Roux of Wakkerstroom.
 Due to the segregationist impulses of the AFM's white membership, the majority of its African members eventually seceded, forming many different Zionist Christian sects.

 Just six months after Lake's arrival in South Africa, his first wife, Jennie, died on December 22, 1908.
 He referred to the death of his wife as “Satan’s masterstroke”.
 He continued his work in Africa for another four years, raising his seven children with the help of his sister Irene.

 Lake's ministry in South Africa was not without controversy.
 Morton wrote that Lake was accused of misappropriating the AFM's funds, particularly that funds did not flow to poor rural areas but was eventually disproved.
 The healings that occurred under his ministry were documented thoroughly.
 He also wrote that "an analysis of the missionary that was full of blatant lies."
 Marius Nel takes a different position and mentions a "seemingly preconceived notion of Lake as a fraud and scam, supported by an unbalanced utilisation and unfair treatment of resources".